Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Long-wavelength analogue black hole horizons

-\textit{Long-wavelength analogue black hole horizons}--- To make the analogue-gravity parallel explicit, we recast the long-wavelength dynamics in an acoustic-metric form.
-In the long-wavelength limit, the Goldstone mode $\delta n^y$ (or equivalently in the lab-frame $\delta\phi$ - see Appendix C) obeys the hyperbolic wave equation
+To make the analogue-gravity parallel explicit, we recast the long-wavelength dynamics in an acoustic-metric form.
+In the long-wavelength limit, the Goldstone mode $\delta n^y$ (or equivalently in the lab-frame $\delta\phi$ - see \ref{app: lab} obeys the hyperbolic wave equation

 whose characteristics correspond to the null trajectories of the effective spacetime line element

 Equation \eqref{eq: lineelement} reveals two main intertwined kinematic knobs: (i) the product \(c_{+}c_{-}\) fixes the light-cone opening and flips sign at a horizon (\(c_{\pm}=0\)), marking the transition from bi- to unidirectional propagation; (ii) the shift term \(c_{+}+c_{-}\propto v_{k}\) encodes flow-induced frame dragging by the chiral superfluid background.